UnseenWizzard/git_training/README.md

 Got a plan?
 Perfect!

-Before we start making changes, take note of the fact, that the commits are listed from oldest to newest, and thus in the oppisite direction of the `git log` output.
+Before we start making changes, take note of the fact, that the commits are listed from oldest to newest, and thus in the opposite direction of the `git log` output.

 I'll start off with the easy change and make it so we get to change the commit message of the middle commit.